 4. The Beaches Are Different

-Playa Norte in Isla Mujeres is widely considered one of the most beautiful beaches in the Americas, and because of that, it can be pretty crowded during the high season.
-The flour-like white sands, little seaweed, and deep turquoise shallow waters make it a gorgeous place to take in both the sunset and sunrise.
+Playa Norte is widely considered one of the most beautiful beaches in Isla Mujeres, and because of that, it can be pretty crowded during the high season.
+The flour-like white sands, little seaweed, and deep turquoise shallow waters make Playa Norte a gorgeous place to take in both the sunset and sunrise.

-However, a large number of boats and yachts also come to the beach from Cancun, sometimes blasting music so people on the beach and swimmers are forced to listen.
+However, a large number of boats and yachts also come to the beach from Cancun, sometimes blasting music so people on the Playa Norte and swimmers are forced to listen.

 If you don’t mind smaller, less “gorgeous” beaches that are still delightful along the sky-blue waters, Isla Mujeres has a few private beaches that charge a day rate that you can visit.